dober-man/k8s-sitetype-ce/README.md

 * Apply the Configuration: Deploys the generated Kubernetes resources by applying the ce-k8s.yaml configuration file to the cluster.
 * Verification Instructions: Provides instructions for the user to verify that the Kubernetes resources, particularly the vp-manager pod, have been created successfully.

+## XC Console
+Login in to XC Cloud Console and accept the CE registration request.

+### Multicloud Network Connect -> Manage -> Site Management -> Registrations

+Click Accept on the CE registration request.